Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Introduction

-Least squares estimators and their theoretical properties for the nonlinear regression models have been studied in the literature. \cite{jennrich1969asymp} first proved the strong consistency and asymptotic normality of the nonlinear least squares estimator with independent errors. \cite{wu1981asymptotic} provided a necessary condition for the existence of any kind of weakly consistent estimator in a nonlinear regression model with an additive error.
-In the same article, the asymptotic properties of the least squares estimator were proved under weaker conditions than those in \cite{jennrich1969asymp}.
-The results by \cite{wu1981asymptotic} were generalized in several other papers. \cite{vandegeer1990regression} studied three estimation methods for a general regression model: least squares, least absolute deviations, and penalized least squares.
-A stochastic nonlinear function and martingale difference errors were considered in \cite{lai1994stochastic}. \cite{pollard2006empirical} proved asymptotic properties of a least squares estimator for a nonlinear regression model under the second moment assumptions on the errors.
+Numerous studies have explored the properties of least squares estimators in nonlinear regression models. \cite{jennrich1969asymp} first proved the strong consistency and asymptotic normality of the nonlinear least squares estimator with independent errors. \cite{wu1981asymptotic} provided necessary conditions for the existence of any kind of weakly consistent estimators and extended the results in \cite{jennrich1969asymp} under weaker conditions. \cite{pollard2006empirical} established asymptotic properties for least squares estimators under second-moment assumptions for errors.
+Later, several studies \citep{wang2008second, kim2012efficiency, ivanov2015estimation, radchenko2015high, salamh2021second, wang2021least} delved further into the properties of the least squares estimator in nonlinear regression.

-There are a few studies on the nonlinear regression with multiplicative errors. \cite{xu2000multiplicative} studied least squares estimation for nonlinear multiplicative noise models with independent errors.
-A weighted least squares estimation method was proposed in \cite{xu2000multiplicative}, but the estimator induces a bias and needs correction. \cite{lim2014operator} also investigated the nonlinear multiplicative noise models with independent errors by the log transformation and proposed the modified least square estimation by including a sample mean component in the objective function.
-We also take a similar approach but the least squares are modified with weights and temporally dependent errors are assumed in addition to the penalization. \cite{bhattacharyya1992inconsistent} showed that an ordinary least squares estimator for a nonlinear regression model with additive errors may not possess strong consistency when the true underlying model is a nonlinear regression model with multiplicative errors.
+There are several studies on the nonlinear regression with multiplicative errors. \cite{xu2000multiplicative} studied least squares estimation for nonlinear multiplicative noise models with independent errors, but their proposed estimator induces a bias and needs correction. \cite{lim2014operator} also investigated the nonlinear multiplicative noise models with independent errors by the log transformation and proposed the modified least square estimation by including a sample mean component in the objective function. \cite{chen2010least, chen2016least} proposed least absolute relative error (LARE) and least product relative error (LPRE), respectively, as alternatives to least squares for multiplicative regression. \cite{zhang2022maximum} further devised maximum nonparametric kernel likelihood estimation for multiplicative regression.
+However, proposed methods in \cite{chen2010least, chen2016least} and \cite{zhang2022maximum} can only accommodate exponential nonlinear function, which highly limit the applicability of the methods.
+Our study follows a similar approach to \cite{lim2014operator} but least squares estimation is enhanced with a weight matrix and temporally dependent errors are taken into account in addition to the penalization.